 Corfu is known for its beaches.
-With a stunning coastline and wide choice of tranquil bays, hidden coves, and lively stretches of golden sand there’s a beach waiting for you.
+With a stunning coastline and a wide choice of tranquil bays, hidden coves, and lively stretches of golden sand, there’s a beach waiting for you.
 Many have been awarded blue flag status and in particular can be found on the west coast of Corfu.
 There are also several high quality five star hotels which have their own private beaches in dreamy locations.

 Families in particular, will love the cosmopolitan seaside resort of Sidari on the northwest coast of Corfu.
 With long, wide beaches, fine sands and clear, shallow waters Sidari is perfect for swimming and enjoying the excellent beach facilities that are provided here.
 To the far left of Sidari Beach, look out for the Canal D’Amour (channel of love).
 Swim between the tunnel between two rocks and legend has it that you will find the love of your life.

 Paleocastritsa actually comprises of five beaches, each with its own unique character.
 The two larger beaches are closer to hand, with long sandy stretches and plenty of facilities, perfect for families.
 The other three emerald hideaways can only be reached by boat.
 Great for snorkelling and scuba diving, the waters at Paleocastritsa are very cold.
 Grit your teeth and jump in though, it will be worth it.
 Small coves, lots of caves and a handful of tavernas can be found there too.